In partnership with

 Computing

-We use and follow the Purple Mash scheme of work from Years 1-6, ensuring consistency and progression throughout the school.
+We follow the Purple Mash Scheme of Work from Years 1 to 6, ensuring consistency and clear progression throughout the school.

-We recognise that computing is a specialist subject and not all teachers are computing specialists.
-The Purple Mash scheme of work enables clear coverage of the computing curriculum whilst also providing support and CPD for less confident teachers to deliver lessons.
+We recognise that computing is a specialist subject and that not all teachers are computing specialists.
+The Purple Mash scheme supports this by providing full curriculum coverage, as well as high-quality guidance and CPD opportunities for less confident teachers, enabling them to deliver engaging, effective lessons.

 e-Safety